-When our customers seek information on safe rug storage, they are typically most concerned about how to prevent moth damage.
+When our customers seek information about safe rug storage, they are typically most concerned about how to prevent moth damage.
 A rug in storage, especially if it has not been professionally cleaned and properly prepared for storage, can be irreparably destroyed in a relatively short time.
 And the culprit can run the gamut from moths to beetles to vermin to moisture!

 Any rug that is unattended (such as under furniture, in a dark area, or stored) and/or has foodstuff or protein substances, such as accumulated pet hair, can attract moths.
-Urine, whether animal or urine will also attract moths.
+Urine, whether animal or human will also attract moths.
 This is important to note if there are pets in the home.

 is the larvae, not the adult moths that cause the damage.
 Moth larvae